lhbikos/ReC_Psychometrics/docs/06-ItemAnalExam.md

 Classic psychometric texts tend to not cover item analysis for achievement tests and/or they skip over these fundamentals and move straight to item response theory/Rasch modeling (IRT).
 After scouring the internet, I landed on these two resources as concise, accessible, summaries.

 * Understanding item analysis.
 Office of Educational Assessment, University of Washington.
 Retrieved September 20, 2019.
 Retrieved from https://www.washington.edu/assessment/scanning-scoring/scoring/reports/item-analysis/
   + It is common for excellent instructions/descriptions to accompany the scoring software used by institutions.
-UW appears to use ScorePak and this resource provides both conceptual and interpretive information.
+UW appears to use ScorePak, and this resource provides both conceptual and interpretive information.
 * Revelle, W. (2017).
 An overview of the psych package.
 Retrieved from http://personality-project.org/r/overview.pdf
   + Pages 85-85 provide a vignette for conducting item analysis on multiple choice items.